HypeCheck

 What the Science Says

-BetaPower is a branded form of betaine anhydrous (trimethylglycine), a compound naturally found in beets and other foods.
-The provided research papers do not contain any studies on BetaPower or betaine anhydrous as a supplement ingredient.
-No conclusions about its effects, dosing, or benefits can be drawn from the available data.
+BetaPower is a branded form of betaine anhydrous (trimethylglycine), a compound found naturally in beets and other foods.
+It is marketed primarily for exercise performance and body composition.
+However, none of the research papers provided in this analysis contain data on BetaPower or betaine anhydrous — the available papers cover entirely unrelated topics such as brain stimulation, anesthesia, and breast cancer treatment.
+No evidence-based claims about this ingredient can be drawn from the provided studies.

 What It Doesn't Do